 PED115Kalamazoo BarreKalamazoo Barre is an off-campus, fun yet challenging, 50-minute workout, inspired by ballet and Pilates.
 Certified instructors lead the classes which involve small, isometric movements that promote fat burning and interval training.

-PED205NutritionExamination of nutritional systems and healthy eating habits for a program of lifelong fitness.
-This class is worth 1 academic unit and does not count toward the PE Activity requirement for graduation.
+PED205NutritionExamination of nutritional systems and healthy eating habits for a program of lifelong living.
+This class contains components of biology, microbiology, food chemistry, human nutrition and metabolism.
+This is worth 1 academic unit and does not count towards the PE activity requirement for graduation.

 PED210Care and Treatment of InjuriesKnowledge of anatomy, first aid, and examination of techniques used in the prevention and care of athletic injuries.
 This class is worth 1 academic unit and does not count toward the PE Activity requirement for graduation.